 If you like exploring nature, you’re going to love this interview with Kristi Montgomery.
 With a passion for the outdoors, she uses her iPhone and olloclip macro lens to capture stunning close-ups of flowers, insects, water droplets and other small objects.
-In this interview you’ll learn more about Kristi, and how she takes such wonderful iPhone photos of nature.
+In this interview, you’ll learn more about Kristi and her fascinating nature macro photography.

 Tell us a little bit about yourself.